Farmingdale State has had nine directors or presidents since 1912.

 In November 1923, Halsey B. Knapp took over the Directorship of what was then called the New York State School of Agriculture at Farmingdale.He was instrumental in transforming Farmingdale from an agricultural institute to an "Ag&Tech."
 He was strict with his staff, supportive of his students, and was well known for his annual lecture given to the students as they sat on the lawn in front of Thompson Hall.

 Knapp announced his retirement on February 23, 1956, at the 37th Annual Country Life-Open House Program, and retired in June of that year.
 "The sixty-six students he found enrolled in 1923 when he assumed the Directorship had grown to 1,412 full-time students when he retired in 1956" (Cavaioli, 1984).
 After retiring, Knapp went on to lead a project for the State Department to aid in rebuilding the agriculture college of the University of the Philippines.
-He was later a consultant for the United Nations, served as VP and Chairman of the planning and policy committee of the Near East Foundation, and remained active in Rotary International.
+He was later a consultant for the United Nations, served as VP and Chair of the planning and policy committee of the Near East Foundation, and remained active in Rotary International.
 He died September 7, 1976, at his home in Stony Brook, NY.

 Information excerpted from archival document Halsey B. Knapp and the Agricultural and Technical Institute at Farmingdale, Frank J. Cavaioli, PhD.
 Click on photos for larger version.